 Natalie is a Master of Public Policy candidate at the School of Public Policy and Governance, University of Toronto and a Junior Fellow of Massey College.
 A proud Franco-Ontarian, Natalie has lived in five different provinces, including New Brunswick, where she obtained her Bachelor of Arts in International Relations from Mount Allison University.
 Most recently, she worked on the Hill through the Parliamentary Internship Programme and in youth civic engagement at CIVIX.
 Her policy interests include social and urban policy, civic engagement and the complexities of intergovernmental jurisdiction.

 Sasha is a public policy graduate student at the University of Toronto.
-She grew up in sunny Kelowna, BC, and received a bachelor’s degree in political science and professional writing from the University of Victoria.
-While at UVic, she began volunteering in refugee resettlement, which led her to develop a keen interest in issues of diversity, inclusion, and social justice generally.
-Most recently, she has worked for a community foundation in Victoria, and, when not in front of a computer, she enjoys meandering through cool neighbourhoods, singing and playing guitar (not well!), and exploring the great outdoors.
+She has a bachelor’s degree in political science and professional writing from the University of Victoria and most recently worked for a community foundation in Victoria.
+While at UVic, she began volunteering in refugee resettlement and advocacy, which sparked a lifelong interest in broader issues of diversity, inclusion, and social justice.

 Caleb is a first year MPP candidate and a second year Junior Fellow at Massey College.
 He recently graduated from McGill University where he was the co-Editor-in-Chief of the McGill Students’ Indigenous Studies Journal.
 His research interests include Canadian energy policy, the place of cities and Indigenous governments in contemporary federalism, and the changing role of the media in Canadian society.
 Originally from Winnipeg, he’s on a quest to make the Prairies relevant to everyone he encounters during his stay in The Centre of the Universe.